1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Subsidiary Alliance made Indian states dependent on the British.

-26. The main aim of the Subsidiary Alliance introduced by Wellesley was:
+26. The main aim of the Subsidiary Alliance introduced by Wellesley was___________.

 A) To protect Indian rulers from French aggression